 There are packages that we cannot access through IEEE Xplore.
 From the University Libraries home Web page, be sure to search the catalog and the e-journal portal for the volume and year that you want.

 In the reference section of a paper that you are reading, you found another interesting article.
-If this article is in an IEEE or IET (IEE) journal or it was presented at a IEEE conference, it would be quickest to go to IEEE Xplore directly since much of this content is available full text.
+If this article is in an IEEE or IET (IEE) journal or it was presented at a IEEE conference, it would be quickest to use IEEE Xplore since much of this content is available full text.
 You can browse to find the volume, issue, and page containing the article or you can search.

-For more information about browsing, go to IEEE's Tutorials.
+For more information about browsing, use

 In an ideal world, references would always be right.
 Unfortunately, this is not always the case.
 If the article is not located where you thought, you can use IEEE Xplore to verify/find the reference information.
 Try variations of the information that you have.
 If you have the correct author and title, you should be able to locate the article.
 Otherwise, you might have to experiment using different searches to find it.

 If it is not an IEEE or IET publication, you can try a different database, such as Compendex via Engineering Village.
 Go to Engineering Village tutorial.

 Searching in the Metadata only, seek information about very large scale integration and robotics by